Joshalexjacobs/SlimeBattleSystem/README.md

 # Slime Battle System 🐉⚔️🛡️
-An easy to use RPG combat system for Unity that emulates the battle formulas from the original Dragon Quest.
+A lightweight RPG combat system for Unity that emulates the battle formulas from the original Dragon Quest.

 ## Installation